FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 Additionally, your users don't love your application for the login experience, they want to solve their problems.
 User experience includes how widely deployed a solution is; if it's easy to use, but you can't find the hardware, then it isn't really easy to use.

+Listen to your users when you are discussing MFA requirements.
+You don't want them to circumvent MFA in destructive ways; at the same time they may need to be educated.
+How many of you know people who still write down passwords?

 As a developer, you need to balance between the more difficult user experience and the risk of account takeover.
 If your site lets users vote on cat pictures, MFA may never be required for user accounts.
 If your site lets users transfer money, on the other hand, it should require MFA.

 These scenarios are at opposite ends of the security and user experience spectrum: